 We opted for two panes of clear roofing to act as skylights.
 A pair of them went over the seating area and another pair over the dining table and chairs.
-This brought in more light to the area.
+This brought in more natural light to the area.
 We didn’t want the whole ceiling to be clear as it would get too hot in the summer so this is the perfect compromise of bringing in some light as well as keeping lots of shade.

 It also defines both areas of the patio.

 Aaron also strung up some beautiful outdoor lights.